 Muscat, Oman: An Exotic Adventure

-An Adventure in the Middle East
+An Adventure in the Middle East in Oman

 By Max Johnson

-Travelling to Oman seemed so exciting and demanding; careful planning for visas, car insurance, hotels and every other facet of travel was indicated.
+Traveling to Oman seemed so exciting and demanding; careful planning for visas, car insurance, hotels and every other facet of travel was indicated.

 Oman is old; very old indeed, and was once a great geographical power throughout the Indian Ocean and beyond.
-Indeed, its last major dependency was the island of Zanzibar which was only merged with Tanganyika to create Tanzania in the mid 1970s.
+Indeed, its last major dependency was the island of Zanzibar which was only merged with Tanganyika to create Tanzania in the mid-1970s.
 It was a formidable country.

 But there was oil, and in the personage of His Majesty Sultan Qaboos bin Saed, a mind focussed completely on developing his country.
-He spent the decade of the 1970s travelling through the land talking and listening to his people, and in about 1980 embarked on a thirty-five year (so far) development scheme the like of which it is impossible to imagine.
+He spent the decade of the 1970s traveling through the land talking and listening to his people, and in about 1980 embarked on a thirty-five year (so far) development scheme the like of which it is impossible to imagine.

-Unlike the neighbouring Emirates, Oman’s way is to do things quietly.
+Unlike the neighboring Emirates, Oman’s way is to do things quietly.
 They join no wars, they fight no battles; they are the region’s peacemakers and political dealmakers; one imagines that its corps of diplomats are kept very busy indeed.
 Quietly and with dignity is the Omani way.

 And unlike its neighbors, Oman was not turned into a theme park.

 Adhering to strict regulations about the style of architecture, the country grew.
-Massive six-lane highways link the major centres, tremendous ports were built, cities designed and created and infrastructure laid to every corner of the nation.
+Massive six-lane highways link the major centers, tremendous ports were built, cities designed and created and infrastructure laid to every corner of the nation.

 And so today, as this herculean achievement has been quietly evolving, Oman has become a wonder for visitors.
 Its cities, while new, are fascinating; the old port towns still retain a strong air of historical continuation, and their souks are fascinating places to explore, haggle and buy.

 Muscat itself is a long, long city; stretching about 40 miles from Old Muscat, the small, original capital to the Seeb International Airport, is evolves from old to new, from craggy hills to flat shoreline.

 The weather, sadly, was not the best, and a dust haze obscured the mountains from any distance, but even seeing the Al Hajar range through this dust was impressive.
-As we approached, and headed to Nakhal Fort, the sheer power of this commanding range became most evident.
+As we approached and headed to Nakhal Fort, the sheer power of this commanding range became most evident.

 A Reasonable Facsimile

-The fort, built some time between 600 and 700 AD is impressive; there is little visible of the original site, but through lavish application of appropriately colored plaster, a very reasonable facsimile of the original is there for one to view.
+The fort, built some time between 600 and 700 AD is impressive; there is little visibility of the original site, but through the lavish application of appropriately colored plaster, a very reasonable facsimile of the original is there for one to view.

-It sits, predictably, on a Wadi (or river), and close to the site are the springs that feed this vital watershed; the waters are unusually hot, and pour endlessly from a small opening in the rock, and presumably have been doing this for millennia.
+It sits, predictably, on a Wadi (or river), and close to the site are the springs that feed this vital watershed; the waters are unusually hot and pour endlessly from a small opening in the rock, and presumably, have been doing this for millennia.

-His knowledge of Omani history was encyclopaedic, and while I can remember little detail from what he told me, I recall enough to make me want to learn more before my inevitable return.
+His knowledge of Omani history was encyclopedic, and while I can remember little details from what he told me, I recall enough to make me want to learn more before my inevitable return.

 Driving in the region is not difficult; road signs, as is the way of the world, are erected by those who live in the area and know where every place is, and this generated the odd frisson as one’s exit whizzes by.

 Oman is a little reticent, a quality that has kept this nation strong, and that has allowed it to develop away from the world’s gaze.
-It has allowed Oman to become a real treasure, and a destination that will only become more popular as time goes by.
+It has allowed Oman to become a real treasure and a destination that will only become more popular as time goes by.